gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 ### Delays and Synchronization

-The gameboy that is using internal clock should always execute a small delay between each transfer, in order to ensure that the opponent gameboy has enough time to prepare itself for the next transfer, ie. the gameboy with external clock must have set its transfer start bit before the gameboy with internal clock starts the transfer.
+The Game Boy that is using internal clock should always execute a small delay between each transfer, in order to ensure that the opponent gameboy has enough time to prepare itself for the next transfer, ie. the gameboy with external clock must have set its transfer start bit before the Game Boy with internal clock starts the transfer.
 Alternately, the two gameboys could switch between internal and external clock for each transferred byte to ensure synchronization.

-Transfer is initiated by setting the master Gameboy setting its Transfer Start Flag, regardless of the value of this flag on the other device.
+Transfer is initiated by setting the master Game Boy setting its Transfer Start Flag, regardless of the value of this flag on the other device.
 This bit is automatically set to 0 (on both) at the end of Transfer.
 Reading this bit can be used to determine if the transfer is still